UPDATE: Introduction to Researching Foreign Law

 This guide describes basic strategies for finding the laws of countries other than the U.S, primarily in English.
 The emphasis is on codes and laws rather than cases.
 The guide will also help you find secondary materials that describe other countries' laws.
 It includes links to websites and to other guides.

-CAUTION: Although the web is an increasingly important source of foreign law, it is sometimes impossible to find current foreign law on a topic, particularly in translation.
+CAUTION: Although the web has made a great deal of foreign law available, it is sometimes impossible to find current foreign law on a topic, particularly in translation.
 Very few foreign laws, and even fewer cases, are translated into English.

 Find out whether the country has a current, published set of laws.
 If you have access (through your local law school library or otherwise), the best starting point is Foreign Law Guide.
-This fee-based database permits searching by country, and provides a brief introduction to the legal system in addition to listing current codes and laws.
-Also, it identifies available English translations.
+This fee-based database permits searching by country and provides a brief introduction to the legal system in addition to listing current codes and laws.
+It also identifies available English translations and secondary sources on countries’ laws.

-GlobaLex has an excellent, up-to-date collection of country guides to foreign legal materials.
+GlobaLex has an excellent, up-to-date collection of country guides to foreign legal materials, with links to online sources.

-A subscription database called International Encyclopaedia of Laws has thorough, detailed analysis of foreign law for some countries, on some topics.
+A subscription database called International Encyclopaedia of Laws has thorough, detailed analyses of foreign law for some countries on certain topics.
+Topics include contracts, sports law, torts, civil procedure, corporations and partnerships, family and succession law, and many more.
 Your local law library may have a subscription.

 Many law libraries have country research guides on their websites.
 Try a web search using terms like [country name] with “legal research,” “research guide,” or “researching [country name] law.”
 Most guides list print and online resources.